- Academics

 Admission to the Program

-- Have a master's degree with a 3.5 GPA or higher
+- Have a master's degree with minimum GPA of 3.5 on a 4.0 scale

-- Unofficial transcripts - Official transcripts will be required if you are accepted into the program.
+- Unofficial transcripts (official transcript(s) will be required if you are accepted into the program)

-- A letter of intent - The letter will be evaluated for content and as a writing sample, must be 2 pages or less, and include:
+- The letter will be evaluated for content and as a writing sample, must be two pages or less, and include:

 - Reasons for pursuing the Ph.D. degree in Educational Leadership, including research interests and career goals